Commissioning pennant: Indian Navy

-In the Indian Navy, a white triangular pennant with at hoist the St. George's red cross with the Ashoka Chakra in the center.
-The length of the horizontal red stripe is 12 times the width at hoist.
-The width of the stripes is 1/6 of the hoist and the Chakra diameter is 6/15 of the hoist.
+In the Indian Navy, a white triangular pennant is flown with at hoist a gold-blue octagon bearing the crest of the Indian Navy in the center.

+Indonesian Navy

+In the Indonesian Navy, the commissioning pennant is called the War Pennant (Ular-Ular Perang) and has the same red and white colors of the Indonesian flag, except it is longer and shaped like a swallowtail flag.
+The pennant is flown in all Indonesian Navy ships and indicating that the ship is on active duty.

 United States

 United States Navy and United States Coast Guard

 The commissioning pennant of the United States Navy is "blue at the hoist, bearing seven white stars; the rest of the pennant consists of single longitudinal stripes of red and white."
 The commissioning pennant of the United States Coast Guard is a near opposite, being white at the hoist, bearing thirteen blue stars, and with the rest of the pennant consisting of multiple vertical red and white stripes.

 Ships of the United States Navy and the United States Coast Guard fly their respective commissioning pennants from the moment of commissioning until the decommissioning ceremony, the only exceptions being when either a flag officer or a civilian official is embarked and the flag officer's or civilian official's personal flag is flown in its place.

 The ensign, jack and commissioning pennant are hoisted directly after the reading out of the commissioning order and struck as the final act before the captain declares the ship decommissioned.

 The U.S. Navy and U.S. Coast Guard use the respective pennants as the symbol of the vessel's commanding officer.